scarolan/azure-terraform-vault-workshop/docs/terraform/slides-tf.md

 ]

 ???
-**"Now that all your infrastructure is stored in a source code repository, it's very easy for multiple users and teams to collaborate on it.
+**Now that all your infrastructure is stored in a source code repository, it's very easy for multiple users and teams to collaborate on it.
 Developer needs a new feature?
 He or she can easily adjust the source code and send the change back to the operations folks for review.
-Terraform is a universal language that is understood by both developers and operations teams."**
+Terraform is a universal language that is understood by both developers and operations teams.**

 ---
 name: IaC-Tools